konnyoung/kennyy/README.md

 - Autocomplete and playback functions automatically promote to the next available node.

 ## Live Lyrics
-- The `/lyrics` command now requests lyrics exclusively from the Lavalink LavaLyrics plugin and renders them in sync when timestamps are present.
+- The `/lyrics` command now requests lyrics exclusively from the LRCLIB API and renders them in sync when timestamps are present.
 - For the most stable experience keep Spotify and YouTube lyric providers enabled in `application.yml` under `plugins.lavasrc.lyrics-sources`.
 - Optional providers (Deezer, Yandex, LRCLib, etc.) can supplement coverage; configure their required tokens or cookies before enabling them.
 - The bot highlights the current line in the embed while the track is playing and reverts to the full lyrics once playback stops or the task finishes.